Iceland Travel Guide

 Glymur Waterfall: Step-By-Step Hiking Guide (+ Drone Video)

-Glymur Waterfall is Iceland’s second tallest waterfall.
-You can only get to it by hiking, but what a beautiful hike…
+Glymur Waterfall is one of the tallest waterfalls in Iceland.
+You can only get to it by hiking, but what…

 Featured image for “Háifoss Waterfall: Photos, Drone Video & HELPFUL Tips”